Woodlark Island

-Although no formal census has been conducted since 1990, the current population is estimated at approximately 6000 people (see section below on Population Issues).
-There is one primary school on the island (in Kulumadau) that teaches about 200 students (60 students are from outer islands); to attend highschool/secondary school, and all children must travel to Alotau on the mainland.
+Although no formal census has been conducted since 1990, the current population is estimated at approximately 6,000 people (see section below on Population Issues).
+There is one primary school on the island (in Kulumadau) that teaches about 200 students (60 students are from outer islands); to attend high school/secondary school, all children must travel to Alotau on the mainland.

 Etymology

 Woodlark Island is also called Woodlark or Woodlarks by English language speakers.
 It is called Murua by the inhabitants of some other islands in the province.
-The wider Woodlark Islands group also consists of Madau and Nusam to the west, Nubara to the east, and the Marshall Bennett group to the southwest.

 History

 The Australian whaling ship Woodlark (Captain George Grimes) called in the 1830s and the report of that visit led to Woodlark's name being attached to the island.
 Other whaling ships visited for water and wood in the decades that followed and islanders sometimes served as crewmen on those vessels.
+In 1841, the surviving crew of the Whaler Mary, having been wrecked on the nearby Lachlan Islands, sailed to Woodlark, and there all but one were murdered.
 The last recorded whaling ship to call was the American vessel Adeline Gibbs in October 1873.

-An Italian missionary order of Catholic clergy, the Pontifical Institute for Foreign Missions (P.I.M.E.), sent five priests and two brothers to Woodlark Island in 1852.
+An Italian missionary order of Roman Catholic clergy, the Pontifical Institute for Foreign Missions (P.I.M.E.), sent five priests and two brothers to Woodlark Island in 1852.
 Giovanni Battista (John) Mazzucconi was killed there in 1855 by an islander called Avicoar who opposed the missionaries and their religion.

 Richard Ede and Charles Lobb, who had a trading post on the nearby Laughlan (Nada) Islands, discovered gold on the island in 1895.
 News of the find sparked off a gold-rush from Australia.
 By early 1897, steamers were arriving with gold seekers from Queensland every fortnight.
 In 1896–97, there were 400 white miners and 1,600 Papuan labourers on Woodlark who produced 20,000 ounces of gold.
 Records show an estimated pre-World War II gold production, including alluvial sources, of about 220,000 ounces of gold.

-Operation Chronicle was the name given to the landing of the United states's 112th Cavalry Regiment on Woodlark Island and Kiriwina on June 30, 1943, during World War II.
+Operation Chronicle was the name given to the landing of the United States' 112th Cavalry Regiment on Woodlark Island and Kiriwina on June 30, 1943, during World War II.
 Within a few months of the landing Seabees of the 60th Naval Construction Battalion had constructed a major airbase at Guasopa Bay, known as Woodlark Airfield (later Guasopa Airport).

 The island has been extensively logged for ebony which has always been an important cash commodity to the communities on the island since the 1970s.
 Modern gold exploration was initiated on Woodlark Island in 1962 with the Bureau of Mineral Resources undertaking surface geochemistry, limited geophysics, and diamond drilling during 1962 and 1963 at Kulumadau.